amoshnin/Swift.Stanford-iOS.Development/README.md

-# Stanford's CS193p 2021 Course - Developing Apps for iOS - Projects
+# Stanford's CS193p 2021 Course - Developing Apps for iOS

 My assignments for CS50's Introduction to Artificial Intelligence with Python.